Gotowy/Movie-App/README.md

 Font awsome<br />

 ## Functionality:
-The web site allows to browse movies existing in The Movie Database by part of name in multiple languages.
-There is also possibility of searching movies by genre or filter them by certain criterium and check for more details about chosen movie (including its IMDB profile).
-The project has implemented pagination and is responsive as well.
+The web site allows to browse movies figuring in The Movie Database by full or part of their names (multiple languages allowed).
+There is also possibility of searching movies by genre or filter them by certain criterium and check for more details about chosen movie in an individual component.
+The project has implemented pagination and is responsive.

 ## Status: